Overview

 Testing a New Version

-If you want to test the effects of accepting a new version, you can set up a new site on a previous version.
+If you want to test the effects of accepting a new version, you can set up a new site on a previous version by deploying a different version to UAT sites using the Deployments tab in the Study Settings tab of Studio.
+See Deploying Collections to Sites for more information.